SUMMARY

 description

-An end-to-end hike experience that allows hikers to experience the cultural richness of Escazú in both the digital and physical mediums.
+An immersive hiking experience that lets hikers explore the cultural richness of Escazú through both digital and physical interactions.
 The name comes from a magical vine used to defeat 'Tulevieja,' a witch from the legends.

 Prototypes